 One of the most important parts of a divorce settlement or common law separation is the division of matrimonial property.
 Who will get the house?
 And, related to that, who can afford to keep the house, or to buy the other party out?
 What about RRSPs, pensions, and vehicles?
 What about the household contents?
 It is never easy to untangle a life, from a property perspective, but there are a few guiding principles that can make it a bit easier.

-Separating parties may want to agree to a division of property that is different than that set out by the Matrimonial Property Act – and that is OK, but it’s also important to understand what you would be entitled to under the Matrimonial Property Act.
+Separating parties may want to agree to a division of property that is different than that set out by the Family Property Act – and that is OK, but it’s also important to understand what you would be entitled to under the Family Property Act.

-While it’s not our goal to take your common law property division matter to court, as we believe that it’s possible, and preferable to settle these matters outside of court, it is very important to understand what a court is likely to do when you are considering a settlement.
-In the case of common law property division, the specific division of property is highly discretionary and it is difficult to accurately predict what a court would do in light of all of the circumstances.
+While it’s not our goal to take your property division matters to court, as we believe that it’s possible, and preferable to settle these matters outside of court, it is very important to understand what a court is likely to do when you are considering a property division settlement.